MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 When you click on the banner, you'll see the following flyout dialog.
 In addition to the other security and privacy features in Microsoft Edge, this new security feature will be listed on the flyout as "Enhance security for this site".
 You can use this dialog to toggle enhanced security for the site on or off.
 The next screenshot shows the feature turned off for the site.

 > [!NOTE]
-> This pop-up dialogue only appears when enhanced security is turned on.
+> This flyout only appears when enhanced security is turned on.

 The toggle setting you pick will be remembered the next time you go to the site.
 Additionally, when you turn the toggle off, the site will be automatically added to your Manual site list.
 This results in the site being added to your Exceptions directly from the browser without opening the **Settings** page.
 The next screenshot shows the dialog when enhanced security is turned off.